Three-dimensional cavity-assisted spontaneous emission as a single-photon source: two cavity modes and Rabi resonance: Green tensor for three-dimensional dielectric multilayer structure

 where

 \mbox{($d_0$ $\!=$ $\!d_n$ $\!=$ $\!0$)}.
 Here,

 ($k$ $\!=$ $|\mathbf{k}|$), where

 and $t_{j/j'}$ and $r_{j/j'}$ are, respectively, the transmission and reflection coefficients between the layers $j'$ and $j$.
-Finally, the unit vectors $\mathbf{e}^{(j)} _{q\pm} (\mathbf{k})$ in Eqs.~(\ref{app:2}) and (\ref{app:3}) are the polarization unit vectors for transverse electric (TE) \mbox{($q$ $\!=$ $\!s$)} and transverse magnetic (TM) \mbox{($q$ $\!=$ $\!p$)} waves,
+Finally, the unit vectors $\mathbf{e}^{(j)} _{q\pm} (\mathbf{k})$ in Eqs.~(\ref{app:2}) and (\ref{app:3}) are the polarization unit vectors for transverse electric \mbox{($q$ $\!=$ $\!s$)} and transverse magnetic \mbox{($q$ $\!=$ $\!p$)} waves,